znscli/zns/README.md

 zns is a command-line utility for querying DNS records, displaying them in a human-readable, colored format that includes type, name, TTL, and value.

+> [!WARNING]
+> zns is currently under development and does not have a public release yet.
+> We are actively working on the first release and want to ensure it’s functionally stable and enjoyable to use.
+> Thank you for your patience!

 ## Features

 * Supports various DNS record types